 HTV on Faux Leather

 I picked up a cute pink faux leather planner at Michaels using a 50% coupon.
-It’s cute on it’s own, right?
+It’s cute on its own, right?
 It’s my favorite color, but I wanted to add a little something special.
 A while ago I saw a Pin from Siser about applying HTV on faux leather.
-I have been wanted to try this, and I decided a sparkly monogram is exactly what this planner needed.
+I have been wanting to try this, and a sparkly monogram is exactly what this planner needed.

 I found that the glitter did not adhere enough at the 5 seconds.
 I pressed it for 15 seconds and then removed the carrier sheet.
 I covered the monogram with my parchment paper and pressed it for 20 more seconds.

 I am excited to see what I can monogram next!

 Update: I got a cute faux leather tote on Amazon super cheap and added a monogram with Cricut gold foil HTV.
 I set my Cricut Easypress to 280 degrees and pressed the vinyl for 20 seconds.
 After peeling off the carrier sheet, I covered the monogram with parchment paper and applied heat for 20 more seconds.
 The vinyl adhered beautifully!
 I have gotten so many compliments on my new tote.
 Wouldn’t this make a great gift?